 Rambus offers a DDR5 memory interface chipset that helps designers harness the full advantages of DDR5 while dealing with the signal integrity challenges of higher data, CA and clock speeds.
 Rambus was the first in the industry to deliver a DDR5 RCD to 5600 MT/s and is continually advancing the performance of its DDR5 solutions to meet growing market needs.
 The Rambus DDR5 RCD has now reached performance levels of 7200 MT/s.

-As a renowned leader in signal integrity (SI) and power integrity (PI), Rambus has a 30 year of history in enabling the highest performance systems in the market.
+As a renowned leader in signal integrity (SI) and power integrity (PI), Rambus has a 33-year history in enabling the highest performance systems in the market.